padarom/wspackager/README.md

 ## Why choose this one over other packagers?
 - No configuration required
 - Folder structure independent (_no need to adjust your workflow_)
-- Plugin-aware packaging (_it only packages what your package instructions need_)
+- Plugin-aware packaging (_it only packages what your PIPs specify_)
-- Supports packaging custom styles (parsing the `style.xml` and adding additional templates/images arhive)
+- Supports packaging custom styles (parsing the `style.xml` and adding additional templates/images archive)
 - Compatible with WSC3.0 and default PIP filenames
 - Almost 1300 downloads of the predecessor packages [wcfutils](https://www.npmjs.com/package/wcfutils) and [wcf-utils](https://www.npmjs.com/package/wcf-utils) on npm
 - Doesn't require user-interaction and works well for CI (_visit the [Wiki](https://github.com/padarom/wspackager/wiki) for an example setup_)